-Cervical radiculopathy is an umbrella term describing what happens when the nerves in your cervical vertebrae (the bones in your neck) become irritated.
+Cervical Radiculopathy is an umbrella term describing what happens when the nerves in the bones in your neck, known as the cervical vertebrae, become irritated.
 A number of disc diseases or injuries can cause a herniated disc or bone spur to press against a nerve root and cause pain.
-Cervical radiculopathy affects about 85 people out of every 100,000, according to the American Physical Therapy Association, most of them in their 50s.

 Causes of Cervical Radiculopathy